This is our Seniors introductory page, chiefly intended for readers who are new to chess competition for the over-50s.

 The country organising the most tournaments for older players is Germany.
 Most of these events are open to players from abroad, but always check the specific entry conditions as some do not follow the FIDE 50+/65+ pattern.
 A few senior tournaments (especially in Austria and Germany) are still run on the 60+ age group rule (sometimes 45+ and 55+ for women) or have idiosyncratic age rules as the listings in our calendar shows.

 All FIDE senior events (and most others) are organised in two age categories, based on your age at 31 December in the year concerned.
 Many national and independent organisers (at least outside Germany) follow the same eligibility rules but our calendar usually specifies variations on this.

-For tournaments in 2019 the qualifying dates for the two FIDE age groups are 31 December 1969 (for the 50+ Open and Women's tournaments) and 31 December 1954 for the 65+ championships.
+For FIDE tournaments to be played this year (2024) the qualifying dates for the two FIDE age groups are 31 December 1974 (for the 50+ Open and Women's tournaments) and 31 December 1959 for the 65+ championships.

 In other words, if you are already 50 years old or reach your 50th birthday any timethis year you are eligible for 50+ events run on FIDE age rules without waiting for your actual birthday.
 If you are 65 or older, or reach the age of 65 any day in 2024 then you can enter 65+ events.

 If you are more interested in a good holiday than the competitive aspect and FIDE rating points, you might consider such events as the ACO tournaments (held on Greek islands).
 Or if you have friends or family members too young to play senior events, then you might prefer one of the senior events held alongside open tournaments.

 We are pleased to see that several tournaments now offer 75+ prizes for which the qualifying year is of course ten years earlier than for the 65+.
 In details of German tournamenst the term "Nestors" or "Nestoren" signifies 75+ players,